SIDN/ForSale/tools/README.md

 ## fs-check.go

-A validator / syntax checker
+A basic validator / syntax checker

+> [!TIP]
+> If you are a developer who wants to write your own tools, make sure to carefully read [the draft](https://datatracker.ietf.org/doc/draft-davids-forsalereg/).

 ## fs-generate.go

-A record generator - see demo output below.
+A basic record generator - see demo output below.

 Also see